dfava/command/README.md

 programming language used to describe information flow concepts on a paper by Sabelfeld and Myers.

-  A. Sabelfeld, A. Myers.
+* A. Sabelfeld, A. Myers.,
-  "Language-based information-flow security"
+  "Language-based information-flow security."
   Selected Areas in Communications, IEEE Journal on, 21(1):5–19, 2003.

 This work is based on a blog by Segal and on the LLVM Kaleidoscope tutorial:

-  L. Segal.
+* L. Segal.
 Writing your own compiler. http://gnuu.org/2009/09/18/writing-your-own-toy-compiler 2009.

-  Kaleidoscope: Implementing a Language with LLVM. http://llvm.org/docs/tutorial
+* Kaleidoscope: Implementing a Language with LLVM. http://llvm.org/docs/tutorial